ev3dev/ev3dev/docs/getting-started-evb.rst

    supported and will likely have data corruption issues.
 Some users with 32GB cards have also reported data corruption issues.
+.. [#] It is not possible to use the built-in eMMC on the BeagleBone because of pin conflicts with the EVB cape.
 .. [#] Administrative privileges are needed for installing software and flashing the microSD card.